Picovoice/octopus/binding/web/README.md

 You can get your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.
 Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

-### Octopus Models
+### Usage

-Octopus requires a model file on initialization.
-You can use one the model files located in [/lib/common/light/](/lib/common/light) matching the required language code.

-For the web packages, there are two methods to initialize Octopus.
+For the web packages, there are two methods to initialize Cheetah.

 #### Public Directory